Introduction to Stop Valve

 Stop Valve Working

-What is the Design of Stop Valve?
+What is the Design of the Stop Valve?

 The stop valve is planned to be used in the modern refrigeration framework.
 It comprises three significant parts: valve cone, spindle, and packing glands.
 Here is a brief explanation of each element: